coaxial/travel/README.md

 ## Include images in post

 Put the images in the gallery's directory and order them using the frontmatter in `index.md` (featured image is the cover image, resources array orders images.
+See [theme docs](https://github.com/nicokaiser/hugo-theme-gallery?tab=readme-ov-file#usage).

 ## Prepare post publication